 Biomedical Sciences, M.S.

-New York Institute of Technology College of Osteopathic Medicine at Arkansas State University is pleased to offer a Master of Science in Biomedical Science (BMS).
-The BSM program is designed to improve the candidacy of individuals interested in attending medical school.
+New York Institute of Technology College of Osteopathic Medicine at Arkansas State University is pleased to offer a Master of Science in Biomedical Sciences (BMS).
+The program is designed to improve the candidacy of individuals interested in attending medical school.
 The program can be taken by any individual and used to enhance their application to any medical school.
-Students are required to earn 33 credits to complete the BSM.
+Students are required to earn 33 credits to complete the BMS.

-This program is designed to begin mid-summer and end in May of the following year.
-It is expected that students will be studying in person on the Jonesboro, Arkansas campus.
+This program is designed to begin in late summer and end in May of the following year.
+It is expected that students will be studying in person on the Jonesboro, Arkansas, campus.

-- Clinical Inquiry Courses – These two team-based learning courses are specifically tailored to BMS students and is unique to this program.
-Whereas the biomedical science courses teach depth of knowledge, these courses impart the breadth and the application of that knowledge as it would be experienced in a clinical setting.
+- Clinical Inquiry Courses – These two team-based learning courses are specifically tailored to BMS students and are unique to this program.
+While the biomedical science courses teach depth of knowledge, these courses impart the breadth and application of that knowledge as it would be experienced in a clinical setting.
 Courses combine case-based learning with concept mapping to integrate the knowledge and apply it in a clinical setting.

-- Seminar – Students discuss critically-current relevant research in science, medicine, or medical education.
-This will introduce students to scientific literature, data interpretation, and reading comprehension.
+- Seminar – Students discuss current relevant research in science, medicine, or medical education.
+Seminars introduce students to scientific literature, data interpretation, and reading comprehension.

-Applications are reviewed by NYITCOM Office of Admissions.
+Applications are reviewed by the NYIT Office of Graduate Student Admissions.
 The following are required for application to the program:

-- Completed M.S in Biomedical Sciences (BMS) application and fee
+- Completed application and fee for the M.S. in Biomedical Sciences (BMS)

 - Completion of a bachelor’s degree and pre-med requirements

-- work or volunteer organization highlighting leadership skills
+- one letter from a work or volunteer organization highlighting leadership skills or a reference highlighting your interest in medicine

 - Undergraduate cumulative GPA of 3.0 or higher recommended and MCAT scores (unofficial upon application; official before program completion)

-- Essay detailing why you want to pursue a career in osteopathic medicine and/or how can this program help reach your goals and what can you add to the program.
+- Personal statement on how this program can you help reach your goals, and what can you add to the program

 In order to receive the Master of Science in Biomedical Sciences degree, students must:

-- Receive a passing grade (70% or more) in every course of the curriculum
+- Earn a grade point average of 3.0 and receive a passing grade (C or better) in every course of the curriculum

 - Successfully complete research requirements